 Because each surrogacy arrangement is unique, there may be some variances and this will be discussed in much greater detail as the process moves forward.
 If you have any further questions or would like more information about becoming a surrogate, please contact us.

 All expenses are paid by insurance or the intended parents.
-While there may be a few out of pocket expenses throughout this process, you will be reimbursed in a timely manner.
+While there may be a few out-of-pocket expenses throughout this process, you will be reimbursed in a timely manner.

 Depending on your location, long distance travel with a companion could be required.
-If you are required to travel, you can expect 2-3 trips lasting from approximately 1-4 days in total.
+If you are required to travel, you can expect 2-3 trips lasting approximately 1-4 days in total.
 Additionally, it's important to understand local travel to various appointments is a requirement.

 No. You will not be genetically related to the child in any way.